yago1994/MusicExperiments/README.md

 # MusicExperiments
 Music Experiment on typing a given text with no music, instrumental, and vocals.
-A study on attention, accuracy, and comprehension.
+A study on attention, response time, and comprehension.